ramsey/twig-codeblock/README.md

 The {% codeblock %} extension for Twig is a port of the [Octopress codeblock liquid tag](https://github.com/octopress/codeblock) for use with the [Twig template engine for PHP](http://twig.sensiolabs.org/).

-By default, Codeblock uses the [Pygments Python syntax highlighter](http://pygments.org/) for generating HTML mark-up suitable for highlighting blocks of code.
+By default, Codeblock uses the [Pygments Python syntax highlighter](http://pygments.org/) for generating HTML markup suitable for highlighting blocks of code.
 However, it is flexible enough to use any syntax highlighter of your choice; simply implement the `HighlighterInterface` and provide some additional configuration (see below for an example).

 ## Using the Codeblock tag